crdrost/essay-seeds/religion/atlas_reminded.md

 unarguable truth, a matter of mere semantics.

 But that's not how they use the actual concept.
-They want this concept to carry a heavy philosophical weight -- and a tautologies are not load-bearing beams.
+They want this concept to carry a heavy philosophical weight -- and tautologies are not load-bearing beams.
 So, they want to use this to state that some things exist -- rather than nothing.
 I think a far better argument is that we are existent things, therefore some things exist.
 They want you to come to recognize that reality -- existence -- rules over your conscious experience: that fantasies cannot become your reality.
 Implicit here is the relative uselesness of fantasy, and the Objectivist wants to emphasize that you must engage with your real circumstances.